-Company culture – Does the vendor have an agile-minded, flexible and constantly improving mindset?
+Company culture – Does the vendor have an Agile-minded, flexible, and constantly improving mindset?
 Finding a true software partner might be a challenge, but it becomes easy once the vendor shows a commitment to the client’s long-term success.
-The ideal vendor attempts to learn all that they can about the business of the client, as well as aligning themselves with the goals of the client.
+The ideal vendor attempts to learn all that they can about the business of the client, as well as align themselves with the goals of the client.
 More often than not, their view of the project is one that helps the clients reach their goals at the same time maintaining the culture of the company.

-Credentials and awards – This might seem rather petty, but it is important to do a check on the vendor.
-Their website would already give a general impression on how professional the company is.
+Credentials and Awards – This might seem rather petty, but it is important to do a check on the vendor.
+Their website would already give a general impression of how professional the company is.
 It also helps to check the professional certifications of the vendor; for example, if they have a Certified Scrum Professional, Certified Scrum Master, or Certified Scrum Product Owner certification to their name.
-In addition, do they have any awards received for their performance in outsourcing?
+In addition, do they have any awards received for their performance?
 Or some other award that shows their technology competency?
 For outsourcing vendors that focus on software testing, then it would be certifications for ISTQB and the like.
 These may be small things, but it does show how much capability the vendor has.

 The Agile process highlights the importance of frequent deliveries of working software.
 This ranges from a couple of weeks to every couple of months.
 Therefore, automation needs to be built into each step in order to achieve the required frequent deliveries and to ensure the software is working.